desihub/desimeter/doc/pos_analysis.rst

 4. ``prepare_posparams_for_instr`` ... validate parameters and generate modified table

-Finally after desimeter has prepared the new calibration parameters, we use ``pecs/set_calibrations.py`` ... (managed in DESI's svn repo, *not* desihub) push data to the online DB
+Finally after desimeter has prepared the new calibration parameters, we use ``pecs/set_calibrations.py`` (managed in DESI's svn repo, *not* desihub), which pushes data to the online DB.